 HTML5 Rich Dashboards for Analysis and Security

-Our approach to telemetry help customers understand our collection limits – not only do we explain how our telemetry works, we also provide customers direct access to the exact data we store.
-We have no access to any data we don’t share back with you (in real-time!); so if you don’t like the level of information sharing, you can make an informed opt-in or opt-out decision.
+Our approach to telemetry helps customers understand our collection limits – not only do we explain how our telemetry works, we also provide customers direct access to the exact data we store.
+We have no access to any data we don’t share back with you (in real time!); so, if you don’t like the level of information sharing, you can make an informed opt-in or opt-out decision.